-It is recommended to consider the implications of CALL CENTER service at a distance, how it differs from a local CALL CENTER and what is necessary / what needs to be done differently in order to provide a quality response.
-A CALL CENTER at a distance makes it possible to reach regions where it is not possible to establish a CALL CENTER and to pool resources for cost savings.
+It is recommended to consider the implications of long-distance CALL CENTER service, and how this differs from a local CALL CENTER.
+This involves assessment of what is necessary / what needs to be done differently in order to provide a quality response.
+A long-distance CALL CENTER makes it possible to reach people in regions where it is not possible to establish a CALL CENTER and to pool resources for cost savings.

-Clients lonliness alleviation
+Clients’ lonEliness alleviation

 Dropping out

-From 177 clients that started the program dropped (after 4 calls or less) the program 62 (35%) Clients.
-19% dropped for technical reasons that are not related to the program, but it is likely to reflect a reality that is expected in new centers that will open.
-Only 10% chose not to continue with the program and 6% were found unsuitable (and the service was usually stopped after one call).
-Although it is a very low percentage that expresses big success of the program, clearer criteria may create even better match and reduced the percentage of dropping out.
+Out of 177 clients who started the program, 62 (35%) dropped out after four calls or less.
+19% dropped out for technical reasons unrelated to the program.
+This is expected to reflect the situation in new centers to be opened as well.
+10% chose not to continue with the program.
+6% were found unsuitable and the service was usually stopped after one call.
+Although the dropout rate is low and expresses the overall success of the program, clearer criteria may create even better matches and reduce the rate of dropping out.